uhh-lt/unsupervised-ultra-fine-entity-typing/README.md

 # Experiments for Unsupervised Ultra Fine Entity Typing
-This repository contains implemention for Unsupervised Ultra Fine Entity Typing with JoBimText API desribed in the paper Unsupervised Ultra-Fine Entity Typing with Distributionally Induced Word Senses (link soon).
+This repository contains an implemention for Unsupervised Ultra Fine Entity Typing with JoBimText API desribed in the paper Unsupervised Ultra-Fine Entity Typing with Distributionally Induced Word Senses (link soon).

 ## Configuration